graphql/graphql-spec/spec/Section 3 -- Type System.md

    may share the same name.
 3. Any fields of an Object type extension must not be already defined on the original Object type.
-4. Any unique directives provided must not already apply to the original Object type.
+4. Any non-`repeatable` directives provided must not already apply to the original Object type.
 5. Any interfaces provided must not be already implemented by the original Object type.
 6. The resulting extended object type must be a super-set of all interfaces it